A Clash of Kings-Chapter 6

 Turning the conversation back to hands, Mormont asks Jon about his burned hand.
 Jon explains it is well enough to wield Longclaw and that he is exercising the fingers as Maester Aemon suggested.
 Mormont opines that Aemon knows his work and prays they can keep him another twenty years.
 Then he asks if Jon knows that Aemon could have been king.
 Jon is taken by surprise; he assumed the maester was a younger son of a king.

-Mormont explains that Aemon was a younger son, the third son of King Maekar I, who was himself the fourth son of King Daeron II.
+Mormont explains that Aemon was a younger son, the third son of King Maekar I Targaryen, who was himself the fourth son of King Daeron II Targaryen.
 Slow of sword but quick of wit, Aemon was sent to the Citadel when he was nine or ten and ninth or tenth in the succession.
 Jon struggles to imagine the 100-year-old maester as a little boy.
-Mormont continues that Crown Prince Baelor died in a tourney mishap and soon after his two sons died in the Great Spring Sickness along with King Daeron, so the crown passed to Daeron’s second son Aerys I. Aerys reigned for twelve years (during which Aemon took his vows as a maester) then died without issue and the throne passed to Aemon’s father Maekar I. During his father’s reign, Aemon’s eldest brother Daeron the Drunken died of a pox, leaving only a feeble-minded daughter, and his second brother Aerion Brightflame killed himself by drinking wildfire, believing it would turn him into a dragon.
+Mormont continues that Crown Prince Baelor died in a tourney mishap and soon after his two sons, Valarr and Matarys died in the Great Spring Sickness along with King Daeron, so the crown passed to Daeron’s second son, Aerys I Targaryen.
+Aerys reigned for twelve years (during which Aemon took his vows as a maester) then died without issue and the throne passed to Aemon’s father Maekar I. During his father’s reign, Aemon’s eldest brother, Daeron "the Drunken", died of a pox, leaving only a feeble-minded daughter, and his second brother, Aerion Targaryen, who killed himself by drinking wildfire, believing it would turn him into a dragon.
 Less than a year later, King Maekar died in battle with an outlaw lord.